CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 - - -

 # Test Approach #1: Whatever it is DHH does.
-(Maybe "Regression Testing"?)
+## (Maybe "Regression Testing"?)

 You may have heard about the "[TDD is Dead][]" firestorm that DHH, the creator of Rails, kicked off in 2014.
 DHH is nothing if not opinionated, and these opinions extend to Test-Driven Development.
-Reacting to what he perceives as inherent problems with TDD, DHH proposed returning to a simpler test-after approach, focusing only on regression testing.
+Reacting to what he perceived as inherent problems with TDD, DHH proposed returning to a simpler test-after approach, focusing only on regression testing.

 ![Regression Testing](assets/images/2016-02-04-regression-testing.png)

-- Resources?
+- Resources
-    - "[Writing Software][]" RailsConf 2014 keynote
-    - "[TDD is Dead][]" blog post
+    - "[TDD is Dead][]", the blog post that started it all.
-    - "[Is TDD Dead?][]" panels
+    - "[Writing Software][]", a RailsConf 2014 keynote that DHH gave around the same time as the blog post.
+    - "[Is TDD Dead?][]", a series of recorded Google Hangouts between DHH, Kent Beck, and Martin Fowler where they discussed which of DHH's points they do and don't agree on.

 - **1. What are the test types for?** Acceptance and integration tests are for regression testing only.
 Unit tests are **useless**.
 They don't actually test that your application works.
 Furthermore, changing your code to be easy to unit test makes it more difficult to read and understand, leading to "test-induced design damage."
 - **2. How much do I test?** Test only what's valuable.
 Maybe the most common use cases of your app, or what makes you money.
 You don't need to test every screen of your app.